-2) the condition was likely to cause death or serious bodily harm;
+- The condition was likely to cause death or serious bodily harm;

-4) the owner failed to exercise reasonable care to warn trespassers of the condition and the risk presented.
+- The owner failed to exercise reasonable care to warn trespassers of the condition and the risk presented.

 A different rule applies where trespassing children are involved.
 In the case of children who wander onto property without authorization, property owners do have a duty to ensure that their property is safe.
 The logic behind this exception is that children are sometimes naive to dangers on property, and could in fact be lured to dangerous conditions such as a swimming pool, an abandoned well, or heavy machinery.
-These potential hazards are referred to as "attractive nuisances."
-Thus, a property owner has a duty to inspect his/her property to see if there are any potentially dangerous conditions that might attract children and, if there are, act immediately to correct the unsafe condition(s).
-A property owner may be liable for an injury to a trespassing child if he/she knew, or should have known:
+These potential hazards are referred to as "attractive nuisances," since a reasonable person should know that such conditions were likely to attract children.

-3) the utility of the condition is small compared to the risk it represents.
+- The utility of the condition is small compared to the risk it represents.